Runner-s-High/runners-high-app/README.md

 **Required Must-have Stories**

-- [x] User will report their mood before and after the run using radiobuttons that quantify various emotions-stress,anxiety etc.
+- [x] User will be able to report their mood/stress before and after the run
 - [x] User will be able to track their run live and review it after finishing
-- [x] User will be able to log in/sign up into their account
+- [x] User will be able to log in/sign up into their account through querying the backend

 **Optional Nice-to-have Stories**

+- [ ] Achievement system
+- [x] Allowing users to share progress
+- [x] Changing units between miles (mi) and Kilometers (km)
-- [ ] Directions while running
+- [ ] Allowing user to set end destination and get directions while running
 - [ ] Announcements of running stats (text-to-speech)
-- [ ] Setting end destination
 - [ ] Being able to see graph of emotional progress over time
-- [x] Being able to see relationship between pre-run mood and run performance or mood post-run and run performance.-definitely optional for now
+- [x] Being able to see relationship between pre-run mood and run performance or mood post-run and run performance.
 - [ ] Implement map so user can see live position while running
 - [x] Implement links to mental health links/phone numbers